alecrabbit/php-console-colour/README.md

  * @method underlinedItalic(string $text)
  */
 ```
-> Note: not all methods could be listed.

 > Note: new methods will be added.
 Pull requests are welcomed.

 ##### Define your own themes